 9.1.
 At the time of the 2011 Census there were 1,059 people living in Hazelbury Bryan parish, forming 454 households in a parish of 480 dwellings.
-As of May 2018, a further 6 dwellings have been built, and 30 additional dwellings approved:
+At the start of the plan period, a further 8 dwellings had been built (net), and 30 additional dwellings approved.
+The 2021 Census records show a slight increase in the resident population (to 1,074 people) forming 474 households in a parish of 499 dwellings.
+A further dwelling was built in 2021/22, and 25 dwellings were recorded as under construction.
+A further 11 dwellings have planning permission approved, including 2 sites allocated through the Neighbourhood Plan: